CHART: How Have Your Members Of Congress Voted On Gun Bills?

 Part of the reason some gun laws fail, as stated before, is that gun control votes tend to fall so sharply along party lines.
 But the data show that Democrats, who favor gun control more than Republicans, tend to be more likely than Republicans to break ranks.

-Of the bills we analyzed, here is how House votes broke down within the two parties
+Of the bills we analyzed, here is how House votes broke down within the two parties:

 Loading...

-On the Senate side, the split is more straight along party lines, but there are a few exceptions, for example, with the 2005 Protection of Lawful Commerce in Arms Act.
+On the Senate side, the split is more straight along party lines, but there are a few exceptions — for example, with the 2005 Protection of Lawful Commerce in Arms Act.

 Loading...

 We broke out the people who broke with their party most often on the bills we studied here.
-On the Senate side, North Dakota Sen. Heidi Heitkamp has voted against stricter gun control (or for looser gun control) on every major gun control bill we studied since she took office in 2013.
-In the chart below, a white X denote votes where a member of Congress voted differently from most of their fellow party members.
+On the Senate side, North Dakota Democratic Sen. Heidi Heitkamp has voted against stricter gun control (or for looser gun control) on every major gun control bill we studied since she took office in 2013.
+In the chart below, a white X denotes votes where a member of Congress voted differently from most of their fellow party members.

 Loading...